 Lives and works in Montreal and Madrid

-Rafael Lozano-Hemmer was born in Mexico City in 1967.
-In 1989 he received a B.Sc. in Physical Chemistry from Concordia University in Montréal, Canada.
-As an electronic artist, Lozano-Hemmer develops interactive installations that are at the intersection of architecture and performance art.
-His main interest is in creating platforms for public participation, by perverting technologies such as robotics, computerized surveillance, or telematic networks.
-Inspired by phantasmagoria, carnival, and animatronics, his light and shadow works are "antimonuments for alien agency.”
-The artist’s largest solo exhibition to date, Rafael Lozano-Hemmer: Pseudomatismos, will be on view at the Museo Universitario Arte Contemporáneo (MUAC) in Mexico City from October 28, 2015 – April 17, 2016.
+Rafael Lozano-Hemmer develops interactive installations that are at the intersection of architecture and performance art.
+His main interest is in creating platforms for public participation, perverting technologies such as robotics, computerized surveillance, or telematic networks.
+Inspired by phantasmagoria, carnival, and animatronics, his light and shadow works are, what he terms, "antimonuments for alien agency.”

 His large-scale interactive installations have been commissioned for events such as the Millennium Celebrations in Mexico City (1999), the Cultural Capital of Europe in Rotterdam (2001), the UN World Summit of Cities in Lyon (2003), the opening of the YCAM Center in Japan (2003), the Expansion of the European Union in Dublin (2004), the memorial for the Tlatelolco Student Massacre in Mexico City (2008), the Winter Olympics in Vancouver (2010), and the pre-opening exhibition for the Guggenheim Abu Dhabi (2015).
 Lozano-Hemmer has received two BAFTA British Academy Awards for Interactive Art in London, the Governor General’s Award in Canada, a Golden Nica at the Prix Ars Electronica in Austria, "Artist of the year" Rave Award from Wired magazine, a Rockefeller fellowship, the Trophée des Lumières in Lyon, and an International Bauhaus Award in Dessau.
 He has lectured at Goldsmiths College, the Bartlett School, Princeton, Harvard, UC Berkeley, Cooper Union, USC, MIT MediaLab, Guggenheim Museum, LA MOCA, Netherlands Architecture Institute, Cornell, UPenn, SCAD, Danish Architecture Center, CCA in Montreal, ICA in London, and the Art Institute of Chicago.